-Natural vegetation is often cleared to allow troops to either move through an area more easily or to improve visibility so that they are able to detect approaching enemy forces that has an effect on wildlife.
-Masses of displaced people living in temporary settlements can result in erosion and deforestation.
+Natural vegetation is often cleared to allow troops to either move through an area more easily or to improve visibility so that they can detect approaching enemy forces that have an effect on wildlife.

 See Related: How To Be An Environmentalist